 Hydrostatic test failures, in-service ruptures, rectifier readings, CP test point survey readings, AC/DC interference surveys, pipe coating surveys, pipe coating and anomaly evaluations from pipe excavations, SCC excavations and findings, and pipe exposures from encroachments must be maintained for data integration into a comparable data viewer.
 These data elements may not be on a drawing.

-59 TGP has furnished TVC material records to PHMSA for the special permit segments that meet Condition 16(b).
+61 TGP has furnished TVC material records to PHMSA for each special permit segment that meet Condition 16(b).